edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

 ![How did the blog look befor the redesign.]({{media}}/old_blog.png) *How did the blog look befor the redesign.*

 I have sinned.
 I said I wanted to keep this blog as minimal as possible.
 I bragged about the few lines I use.
 That I was just using 60 CSS lines.
-What have I become?
+What have I done?
 Now I use  around 200 lines of CSS.
 How many lines I will be using tomorrow?
 1.000?
 10.000?
 Nobody knows.
 I have became what I promissed to destroy.
-The bloat.
 I am a monster.
+I am the father of the bloat.

 Okay, enough stupidity for today, now I am going to talk about what happened.
 Did I just woke up one morning and decided to spend my whole day fiddling with CSS?
 No, as I said I am not a web designer but, as any human, I like beautiful things.
 Two days ago, 23 May 2021, the day of the creation of this blog, at 22:08 I sent the blog link to one of my friends and he replies:

 > "Ugly as a toad."<br>- A. K.

-That comeback opened my eyes.
-My response was not imediate but that comment fuelled the redesign.
+That response opened my eyes.
+My reaction was not imediate but that comment started the redesign.
 The harsh truth is that the default browser fonts are not the best ones.

 When I did my first blog I loved its home page but two days ago, when I changed the layout of it, I discovered that my old home page was garbage.
 Two days ago I thought that the design of my blog was almost perfect.
 Now I think it was garbage.
-As we say here: "Who does not know god will pray to any saint."
+As we say here: "Who does not know god will prays to any saint."
 And that is exactly what happened.
 Now my question is: in a year or so, will I find that this blog is garbage and discover something way better?
 Is that even possible?
 I would think that it is not possible, but the recent events suggest the oposite.

 ### The changes